Project Description: This lesson can be done as a stand-alone art lesson or in conjunction with a nature science lesson.

 - Brushes for paint

 - Pallets or paper plates to squeeze paint on

 - Tag board or mat board to mount on

 - Something flat to trace: leaves, feathers, a photo

 Steps to Make This:

 - Students place leaves under the Clear-Lay then trace the edge and veins with a paint pen.
-Repeat with different leaves and different colors until student is happy with design.
+Repeat with different leaves and different colors until the student is happy with the design.

-- To prepare mounting, use colored tag board an inch and a half larger around than the Clear-Lay sheet.
+- To prepare to mount, use a colored tag board an inch and a half larger around than the Clear-Lay sheet.
 Using paint pens create a border for their leaf art.

-- Using double stick mounting tape, mount dried painting with leaf side up to plain or decorated backing board.
+- Using double-stick mounting tape, mount dried painting with leaf side up to the plain or decorated backing board.